pub trait EditableSetting: Clone + Default {

 panic).

-sourcetype Setting: Serialize + DeserializeOwned + TryInto<(Version, Self), Error = Self::Error> + From<Self>
+Sourcetype Setting: Serialize + DeserializeOwned + TryInto<(Version, Self), Error = Self::Error> + From<Self>

 type Setting: Serialize + DeserializeOwned + TryInto<(Version, Self), Error = Self::Error> + From<Self>

-TryInto<(Version, Self)> is expected to migrate to the latest version from any older version, using “chaining” (see super::banlist for examples).
+from any older version, using “chaining” (see super::banlist for

 The error should be used to fail validation of the original settings file that cannot be caught with parsing.
 If we can possibly avoid it, we should not create errors in valid settings files during migration, to ensure forwards compatibility.